rickgrimm/ansible-role-drupal/README.md

 # Ansible Role: Mukurtu

-Installs [Mukurtu](https://github.com/MukurtuCMS/mukurtucms), an open source content management platform, on Linux hosts running the generic LAMP stack.
+Installs [Mukurtu](https://github.com/MukurtuCMS/mukurtucms), open source platform built with indigenous communities to manage and share digital cultural heritage.

 Currently the role is only guaranteed to work on a LAMP stack on RHEL/CentOS, though only minimal changes will need to be made to make the role with other platforms (notably Debian/Ubuntu), and with other webservers besides Apache (thus enabling Drupal on a LEMP stack fairly easily).